eepgxxy/eepgxxy.github.io/_posts/blog/2017-03-15-animation-js.markdown

 categories: blog
 id: 21
 ---
 *JavaScript* is powerful enough to do any animations on the web.
-However, using plain valilla JavaScript to do the job may let us feel frustrating.
+However, using plain vanilla JavaScript to do the job may let us feel frustrating.
 Because there are just so much to do to make a big fantastic animation.
 This post just digs into the shallow but essential part of the deep water of JavaScript animation.

 *Animation* is just a series of movements or state changes following the timeline.
 In JavaScript, `setTimeout` and `setInterval` are two functions to deal with time and they are essential to making animations.
-With the power of these two function, you can make any animations by changing the position, color, behavior and any other properties of the HTML element.
+With the power of these two functions, you can make any animation by changing the position, color, behavior and any other properties of the HTML element.

 The following example shows a basic animation by using `setInterval` and *canvas* API.

-* :bell:Red ball constantly rotating around the center of the canvas:
+* :bell:Animation showing red ball constantly rotating around the center of the canvas:

 {% highlight javascript %}
 var canvas = document.querySelector("#myCanvas");